Itsmmdoha/clickstat/README.md

 # Clickstat

-Clickstat is a URL shortener with IP and GPS logging.
+Clickstat is a no BS URL shortener with IP and GPS logging.
 It logs information like IP address User-Agent and GPS-Coordinates if GPS Tracking is enabled.
 Access it at [clickstat.xyz](https://clickstat.xyz)

 ## Features

-1. IP Logging
-2. User-Agent Logging
-3. GPS Coordinates Loggin
-4. IP lookup
+1. **URL Shortening**: Efficiently convert long URLs into short, shareable links.

+2. **IP & User-Agent Logging**: Capture IP addresses and user-agent data for each link click.

+3. **Optional GPS Tracking**: Enable precise GPS tracking with user consent for enhanced location data.

+4. **Real-Time Click Stats**: Access detailed click statistics, including IP, GPS (if enabled), and user-agent, via a unique identifier.

+5. **Secure & Private**: Data is securely stored, with no third-party access or sharing.

+## APIs Used

+**Clickstat** uses the following APIs to enhance its functionality.
+Both are optional, but certain features depend on them being configured:

+1. **Google Safe Browsing API**: Used to check if URLs are malicious or flagged for phishing, malware, or other threats before shortening them.
+To enable URL verification, you need to include a valid API key and set the `VERIFY_URL` environment variable to `true`.
+If `VERIFY_URL` is set to `false`, the check will be skipped, which is useful if you don't have access to the API or don't require URL verification.

+   Get your API key [here.](https://developers.google.com/safe-browsing/v4/get-started)

+2. **ipinfo.io API**: This API is used for IP address lookups to gather geographic or other information about users who access shortened links.
+If you don't provide an API key, the IP lookup feature in the web app will be disabled, but all other features will continue to work normally.

+   Get your API key [here.](https://ipinfo.io/)

+---

 ## Contribute

-clone the repository
+Clone the repository:

 ```bash
 git clone https://github.com/itsmmdoha/clickstat
 ```

-cd into the root directory
+Navigate into the root directory:

 ```bash
 cd clickstat
 ```

-The root directory contains an `app` folder will all the flask source files.
-For ease, we recommend running the dev environment with docker. clickstat uses postgreSQL for database and ipinfo.io API for ip lookup.
+The root directory contains an `app` folder with all the Flask source files.
+For ease, we recommend running the dev environment with Docker.
+Clickstat uses PostgreSQL for its database and also integrates with the ipinfo.io API and Google Safe Browsing API for enhanced features.

-To set databse and API credential, create a `.env` file in the root directory and put the following content:
+To set up the database and API credentials, create a `.env` file in the root directory and include the following content:

 ```env
 # Database Credentials